Mobile phones are getting more expensive

 Consumers wasting money on expensive contracts

 Except, of course, it’s not that simple and it could end up costing you more than you think.

 A couple of years ago, consumer body Which carried out an extensive survey that showed Britons with mobile phone contracts were paying, on average, almost £100 more than they needed to for their smartphones, with a whopping £355 million collectively being wasted by consumers – mostly by failing to switch contracts at the end of their commitment.

-So not only do we often pay over the odds for a handset by spreading the cost of purchase (which usually includes a premium and prevents you from negotiating the best deal on the handset in the first place) but we don’t take the trouble to renegotiate when the contract expires.
+So not only do we often pay over the odds for a handset by spreading the cost of purchase (which usually includes a premium and prevents you from negotiating the best deal on the handset in the first place).
+We don’t take the trouble to renegotiate when the contract expires.
 Which means that the smartphone that appeared to be ‘free’ when we acquired it, quietly racks up a raft of costs long after you’ve settled the original bill.